Andela-thomas/String-class/README.md

     ```
 2. ######  Method _`toUpper()`_.

-    This method can be used to uppercase words, it custom implementation of JavaScript inbuilt `toUpperCase()`, This method will return an all uppercase string.
+    This method can be used to uppercase words, its a custom implementation of JavaScript inbuilt `toUpperCase()`, This method will return an all uppercase string.
     ``` JavaScript
         var myVar = "We all love javasript";
             myVar.toUpper(); // return => WE ALL LOVE JAVASCRIPT
     ```
 3. ######  Method _`toLower()`_.

-    This method can be used to lowercase words, it custom implementation of JavaScript inbuilt `toLowerCase()`, This method will return All uppercase string.
+    This method can be used to lowercase words, its a custom implementation of JavaScript inbuilt `toLowerCase()`, This method will return  an all uppercase string.
     ``` JavaScript
         var myVar = "WE ALL LOVE JAVASCRIPT";
             myVar.toLower(); // return => we all love javascript
     ```
 4. ######  Method _`ucFirst()`_.

-    This methods can be used to to capitize a sentence, it returns a string with all the words capitalized.
+    This method can be used to to capitize a sentence, It returns a string with all the words capitalized.
     ``` JavaScript
         var sentence = "i want this sentence capiatalized";
             sentence.ucFirst(); // returns I Want This Sentence Capitalized
     ```
 5. ######  Method _`isQuestion()`_.

-    This method can be used to detect if a sentence is a question or not. it will return a boolean value of true or false.
+    This method can be used to detect if a sentence is a question or not.
+It will return a boolean value of true or false.
     ``` JavaScript
         var myVar = "Are you serious?", mySecondVar = "yes i am";
             myVar.isQuestion(); // returns => true